gvcallen/parax/README.md

 ## Example 3: Optimizing an eqx.Model using Optimistix

 In this example, we define a damped pendulum model using `equinox.Module`.
-The first parameter is initialized with standard JAX array which we then fix.
+The first parameter is initialized with a standard JAX array which we then fix.
 The second parameter is initialized with an unconstrained `prx.Param` with dummy metadata.
 The final parameter is given a default physical scale and constraint during model definition, which we then initialize using a simple float value later.

 ```python
 import jax